 - Deprive cancer of the hormones it needs to grow.
 Some breast and prostate cancers need certain hormones to grow.
 Hormone therapies are a type of targeted therapy that can work in two ways: 1.)
 By preventing your body from making specific hormones.
 2.)
 By preventing the hormones from acting on your cells, including cancer cells.

 Who can receive targeted therapies?

 Your Virginia G. Piper Cancer Care Network doctor can help you determine if targeted therapy is right for you.
-You can also call a nurse navigator to help you find an appointment with a doctor to discuss this treatment option.
-Call 480-323-1255 or email a navigator.

 Most of the time, your doctor will need to biopsy your tumor (remove a piece of it) to see if it has targets for which drugs have been developed.
 Many targeted therapies are used with advanced cancer.
 Some, however — such as hormonal therapy for breast and prostate cancers — are used in patients with early-stage cancer that has been removed by surgery or treated with radiation.

 Length and frequency of treatment

 You may have treatment every day, every week or every month.
 Some targeted therapies are given in cycles — a period of treatment followed by a period of rest.
 The rest period gives your body a chance to recover and build new healthy cells.

 Your doctor will examine you to determine if the treatment is working.
 You'll also receive blood tests, X-rays and different types of scans.

 Are there side effects with targeted therapies?